I ♡ Trademarks Conference 2025Don’t Jump to Confusions: Overcoming Trademark Refusals Across Borders

 Alt Legal Team | January 27, 2025

-At the Alt Legal I ♡ Trademarks Conference, taking place on March 18, 2025, IP attorneys Lydia Gobena (Fross Zelnick) and M.J.
-Williams (Wissing Miller) will present the session, “Don’t Jump to Confusions: Overcoming Trademark Refusals Across Borders.”
+At the Alt Legal I ♡ Trademarks Conference, on March 18, 2025, IP attorneys Lydia Gobena (Fross Zelnick) and M.J.
+Williams (Wissing Miller) presented the session, “Don’t Jump to Confusions: Overcoming Trademark Refusals Across Borders.”
+Download the presentation materials here.
+Here are some key takeaways from the session:

 Speakers